kuleuven/iRODS-User-Training/01_Quick_Start_Guide.md

 - Being a member of a project

-If you want to use iRODS' command line client (iCommands) or the python programming client (PRC), you need to have following:
+If you want to use iRODS' command line client (iCommands), you need to have following:

 - A Linux client environment - a linux based operation system and terminal
 - Installed iCommands (also needed to use the PRC)

+If you want to use the python programming client (PRC) with a longer password duration (7 days), you need to have following:

+- A Linux client environment - a linux based operation system and terminal
+- Installed iCommands (also needed to use the PRC)
+- An installed python release
 - The Python iRODS Client (PRC) and a VSC-PRC extension of it to gain functionalities some extra tools

+If you want to use the python programming client (PRC) with its default password duration (60 hours), you need to have following:

+- An installed python release
+- The Python iRODS Client (PRC)

 ### Installation of WSL2 (if a Linux environment is not already available)